 Because of the stochastic nature of the modified Louvain algorithm, we explored the robustness of MrTADFinder.
-By calling TADs based on 10 runs of the algorithm, we found the results of two independent callings highly robust.
-In fact, the normalized mutual information is higher than 0.99 (see Figure S7).
+In the current setting based on multiple runs of the modified Louvain procedure, we found the results of two independent callings highly robust.
+In fact, the normalized mutual information is higher than 0.99 (see Figure S8).

 MrTADFinder is implemented in Julia.
 Julia programmers can import MrTADFinder as a library for calling various functions.
 It can also be run in command line if Julia and the required packages are installed.
 The performance of MrTADFinder, in general, depends on the size of the input contact map.
-We have tested the performance using the contact maps of GM12878 cell generated by the Aiden lab [25].
+We have tested the performance using the contact maps of GM12878 cell generated by the Aiden lab [29].
 The performance is reasonable.
 For instance, for chromosome 10, in a bin-size of 25kb (i.e. a contact map 5400 by 5400), the time required to arrive at all TADs with 10 runs of Louvain algorithm is about 20 minutes on a laptop with 2.8GHz Intel Core i7 and 16Gb of RAM.
 The time required is only 6 minutes if the bin size is 50kb.